Auburn Ave Kids

 Nature Nurtures Farm in Olympia offers Farm Day camp with free play and lessons about plants and animals in a farm environment.
 Campers snack from the garden, learn about farm chores and animal husbandry, plus get to ride horses.
 Nature Nurtures also offers "Farm Camp Plus" geared toward the beginning rider; it's a hybrid of day camp and horse camp.
 Horse Camp, for ages 8–12, is geared toward beginning riders who ride every day and learn about horse care, plus participate in trail and bareback rides.
 Camps are full day with extended care available.

 Cost: Starting at $275

 Wolf College's specialty is surviving and thriving in the outdoors.
 Its day camps for kids have four topics to choose from: Wilderness Skills Sampler, Wilderness Survival Craft, Wild Cooking & Herbology, Wildlife Search & Rescue.
-Camps meet in Puyallup, Olympia and Issaquay with transportation options from the Tacoma area.
+Camps meet in Puyallup, Olympia and Issaquah with transportation options from the Tacoma area.
 Wolf College offers extended care for its day camps; see website for details.
-Wolf College also offers an array of overnight camps for teens along with family camps and adult courses.
+Wolf College also offers an array of overnight camps for tweens and teens along with family camps and adult courses.

 Ages: 5 and older